gwtproject/gwt-site/src/main/markdown/doc/latest/DevGuideCodingBasicsJSNI.md

 ## Calling a Java Method from Handwritten JavaScript<a id="calling"></a>

 Sometimes you need to access a method or constructor defined in GWT from outside JavaScript code.
-This code might be hand-written and included in another java script file, or it could be a part of a third party library.
+This code might be hand-written and included in another JavaScript file, or it could be a part of a third party library.
 In this case, the GWT compiler will not get a chance to build an interface between your JavaScript code and the GWT generated
 JavaScript directly.